 For the first time in 3 years, international travelers can utilise the 24/ 72/ 144 visa-exemption transit policy for short business trips.
 And Chinese nationals can freely travel aboard.

-For many European or American stakeholders with Chinese subsidiaries, the lifted border restrictions allow headquarters personnel to conduct an on-site visit – for the first time in three years.
+For many European or American stakeholders with Chinese subsidiaries, the lifted border restrictions allow headquarters personnel to conduct a 2023 legal health check (in person) – for the first time in three years.
 At Horizons, we have been formulating legal health checks for clients to ensure their Chinese subsidiary is operating in compliance.
 With rapid legislation changes, particularly in data and employee compliance, it is crucial to ensure policies and procedures are updated and implemented regularly.
 Failure to resolve legal issues can be result in legal liabilities such as penalties, revocation of business license and in certain circumstances criminal liabilities could be pursued.

 Protecting Intellectual Property

 For many headquarters, China intellectual property (IPR) infringement remains a high issue.
 Utilising the right legal tools to protect IPRs especially those with a high IPRs value, reduces infringement risks.
 At Horizons, we advise clients to select, and trademark register the Chinese name in Chinese characters and pinyin, to stop competitors from registering a Chinese version in when the mark gains recognition in China.

 For companies facing trademark squatters, there are several approaches to claim malicious registered trademarks including filing cancellation for non-use in three consecutive years and trademark opposition.